Swiss citizenship - what is level B1 ?

 Here are our recommendations in order to reach level B1 :

-Is B1 Difficult to Apply for Citizenship in Switzerland?
+Is B1 Difficult to Apply for Swiss Citizenship?

 You prove this with a recognized certificate such as the FIDE language passport or another approved exam.